John Boccieri: Committee assignments

+Notable votes

+In the 111th Congress, Boccieri voted for the Children's Health Insurance Program Reauthorization Act of 2009, the American Recovery and Reinvestment Act, an economic stimulus package, and the Patient Protection and Affordable Care Act, landmark health care reform legislation.

+In his memoir, A Promised Land, Barack Obama described Boccieri as a "rising star" of the Democratic Party and one of the political neophytes who decided to support the healthcare reform bill despite political risks.

+Campaigns

+2008

 There had been speculation throughout 2007 that Boccieri would challenge U.S. Representative Ralph Regula to represent the 16th District in the U.S. House, a seat Regula had held for 36 years.
 When Regula announced his retirement in late 2007, Boccieri faced an open field.
 He defeated State Representative Mary Cirelli with 64% of the vote in the Democratic primary.
 He faced and defeated State Senator Kirk Schuring in the general election.
 He was the first Democrat to represent this district in 58 years.

+2010

 On October 30, 2010, Boccieri ran offstage while former President Bill Clinton was giving a speech after learning that his pregnant wife was in labor.